daytonaio/content/guides/20240819_history_embedding.md

 ```

 **Why Azure?**
-Using Azure's embedding service can be beneficial if you need higher performance or better semantic accuracy in your embeddings, especially when dealing with large datasets.
+Using Azure's [embedding](/definitions/d/embedding) service can be beneficial if you need higher performance or better semantic accuracy in your [embedding](/definitions/d/embedding)s, especially when dealing with large datasets.

 ## Embedding and Searching Your Browser History

 ### Embedding

-With your development environment ready, you can now embed your browser history into ChromaDB.
-Embedding is the process of converting your history into vectors that ChromaDB can store and search.
+With your [development environment](/definitions/d/development-environment) ready, you can now embed your browser history into ChromaDB.

 To embed using the local model (all-MiniLM-L6-v2), run: